 What would people never guess that you do as part of your role at TLI?

 One of my favorite things that I occasionally get to do is share my experiences and knowledge with groups that come visit TLI.
 Once, a group of 30 kindergartners came for a field trip and I got to show them some fun lab experiments!

 What else are you passionate about (outside of work)?

-Learning about anything – at the moment it’s aquatic plants and the history of the periodic table.
+Learning about anything – at the moment it’s aquatic plants and the role of religion in human-environment relations.

 What’s your motto / favorite quote?

 “What speaks to the soul, escapes our measurements.” – Alexander von Humboldt

 What were you like at age 10?